Grand Loop Road: Map & Itinerary for Yellowstone’s Most Scenic Drive

 4. Hayden Valley to West Thumb Geyser Basin:

 • From Hayden Valley, the drive to West Thumb Geyser Basin on the edge of Yellowstone Lake is around 45 minutes (27 miles).
-Here, you’ll enjoy scenic views of geothermal features right next to the lake, with plenty of easy boardwalks to explore.
+Here, you’ll enjoy scenic views of geothermal features right next to the lake, with plenty of great boardwalk trails to explore.

 5. West Thumb Geyser Basin to Old Faithful: